BYU-ITCSA/Coding-Jam-2k22/readme.md

 > # Prompt
 > ### **As a team, create a command line based game.**
-> It should include:
+> It should:
-> * a method of scoring performance in the game
+> * include a method of scoring performance in the game
 > * run in a terminal (see requirements)

 # Schedule